stowball/Suzi/README.md

 * Simple, accessible JavaScript tabs with cookie-based remembering of the open pane
 * Simple, accessible JavaScript accordions which transition to and from `height: auto`, and support multiple open panes
 * Simple, but powerful HTML templating using [grunt-includereplace-more](https://github.com/stowball/grunt-include-replace-more)
-* Concatenation and minification of CSS and JS files with [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat) and [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify)
+* Concatenation and minification of CSS and JS files with [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat) and [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify) (unless running `grunt dev`)
 * Cache busting of CSS and JS assets with a unique timestamp querystring
-* Optimising of images with [grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin)
+* Optimising of images and SVGs with [grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin)
 * Tabs instead of spaces :)

 ---